Dates as data

 You will notice that when exporting into a text-based format (such as CSV), Excel will export its internal date integer instead of a useful value (that is, the dates will be represented as integer numbers).
 This can potentially lead to problems, if you use other software to manipulate the file.

 Storing dates as YEAR, MONTH, DAY

 Storing dates in YEAR, MONTH, DAY format helps remove this ambiguity.
 Let’s look at this issue a bit closer.

-For instance this is a spreadsheet representing insect counts that were taken every few days over the summer, and things went something like this:
+For instance this is a spreadsheet representing insect counts that were taken every few days over the summer of 2001, and things went something like this:

 Entering dates in one cell is helpful but due to the fact that the spreadsheet programmes may interpret and save the data in different ways (doing that somewhat behind the scenes), there is a better practice.